aws-samples/amazon-sagemaker-llm-fine-tuning-remote-decorator/README.md

 You can run this repository from Amazon SageMaker Studio or from your local IDE.

+The scope of these notebook examples is to showcase interactive experience with SageMaker AI capabilities, and @remote decorator, for Small/Large Language Models fine-tuning by using different distribution techniques, such as FSDP, and DDP.

 For additional information, take a look at the AWS Blog [Fine-tune Falcon 7B and other LLMs on Amazon SageMaker with @remote decorator](https://aws.amazon.com/blogs/machine-learning/fine-tune-falcon-7b-and-other-llms-on-amazon-sagemaker-with-remote-decorator/)

 ## Prerequistes